 The variable-sized datagram design point remains compelling.
 Amazon built a fabric called Elastic Fabric Adapter (EFA) that presumably adds LLR to UD.
 I don’t know much about it so I’ll keep it short.

-RDMA vs RPCs: A False Dichotomy
+RDMA vs RPCs: A False Dichotomy?

 I’m probably wading into a decade-old debate at this point, but it’s not my fault that I was just a swaddling infant a decade ago.